Securing a folding pavilion

 For particularly demanding use cases, we offer a professional tensioning set as an accessory.
 This consists of 50 cm long, T-shaped pegs, a hammer and tensioning ropes featuring a quick-release function.
 The particularly robust Pro-Tent 5000 even comes with this set as standard.

-To make your tent as secure as possible, you should tension your storm-proof folding tent in a way that makes most sense with regard to physics.
+To achieve the best possible effect, you should tension your folding tent in a way that makes most sense with regard to physics.
 The tensioning ropes should lead away from all four corners of the folding tent at an angle of approx. 45 degrees.
-Flaps are provided at the corners of the fabric roof for this purpose.

 CAUTION: The tensioning ropes must not be too tightly fastened.
 Tension only with moderate force so that the ropes do not sag.
 If it is windy, you must check from time to time whether the tensioning ropes are still holding firm - and readjust them if necessary or set the pegs again.

-Note: Tensioning is particularly effective and efficient because it not only keeps your folding tent in place in windy conditions, but also prevents too much movement from affecting your folding pavilion, which in the worst case could damage the construction.
+Note: Tensioning is particularly effective and efficient, as it not only keeps your folding tent in place in windy conditions, but also prevents too much movement of your folding pavilion, which in the worst case could damage the construction.

 Tension the tent roof with care to properly secure your folding tent